Destin DUI with Serious Bodily Injury Lawyers

 We hear about accidents happening from drunk driving or buzzed driving all the time.
 Like most people, you probably never imagined that it would be you who got into an accident after going out with family or friends.
 If you got behind the wheel and had an accident after having a few drinks, and someone got seriously injured, you will likely be charged with DUI with Serious Bodily Injury.
 It is very important that you take steps now to protect your legal rights and your future.

 My name is Tim Flaherty.
 I’ve been a Destin Criminal & DUI defense attorney since 2001.
 Brandy Merrifield is my partner.
-If you have already been arrested for DUI with Serious Bodily Injury, or the police are investigating you, I can help.
-Call Flaherty Defense Firm at (850) 243-6097 for an immediate free case review from one of our Destin DUI with serious bodily injury lawyers.
+If you have already been arrested for DUI with Serious Bodily Injury, or the police are investigating you, we can help.
+Call Flaherty Defense Firm at (850) 460-7470 for an immediate free case review from one of our Destin DUI with serious bodily injury lawyers.

 What should I do if the police want to talk to me about a DUI with Injury in Destin?